 There is a saying another saying in the fishing industry, “10 percent of the anglers, catch 90% of the fish”.
 I believe this is 100% true because I see it proven over and over again.

-I’ve watched two of my clients fish poorly all day and only catch a few steelhead and then talk to my buddies that were just upriver and downriver from us and they hooked 75 steelhead.
+I’ve watched two of my clients fish poorly all day and only catch a few steelhead and then talk to my buddies that were just upriver fishing, and some fishing downriver from us, and they hooked 75 steelhead.

-These two clients had all the right gear, the right leader setup was perfect, they were put in the best spots and told where the fish were, and they even used the best bai,t and they still they caught 3 steelhead when other guys were catching more than 20 each.
+These two clients had all the right gear, the leader setup was perfect, they were put in the best spots and told by me where the fish were, and they even used the best bait, and they still only caught 3 steelhead between the tow of them when other guys were catching more than 20 each.
 Why?

-Missing some of the finer details of the fishing process, and having even one weak link will mean fewer fish, this is something that I guaranty because I have seen it happen hundreds of times.
+Missing some of the finer details of the fishing process, and having even one weak link will mean fewer fish or no fish!
+This is something that I guarantee because I have seen it happen hundreds of times.

-The fishing process includes everything from the river, the spot, the method you use, your approach, your angles, the bait, the setup, the speed, to your presentation, and more…
+The fishing process includes everything from the river, the spot, the method you use, your approach, your angles, the speed of the bait, where you present your bait in the water column, the bait itself, the setup, your presentation, and more…

 I Can Guaranty You More Fish

-How can I be so bold that I can guaranty you more fish, and even bigger fish?
+How can I be so bold that I can guarantee you more fish, and even bigger fish?

 Eliminating Weak Links Is Critical

-Eliminating weak links can have significant affects on your fishing.
+Eliminating weak links can have significant positive effects on your fishing.

-The weak link problem is so obvious for most anglers that I’ve been able to watch two anglers fish side by side with identical setups and the same bait and one angler catches 10 trout or steelhead while the other angler only catches one or two, or even none.
+The weak link problem is so obvious for most anglers that I’ve been able to watch two anglers fish side by side with identical setups and the same bait and one angler catches 10 trout or steelhead while the other angler catches none.
 I have seen this happen hundreds of times.

-I often use a different bait on each client’s hook to help me figure out which bait the fish want more.
+I often start the day off using a different bait on each client’s hook to help me figure out which bait the fish want.

-On days when 1 guy catches 10 fish and the other guy has caught none, I will sometimes experiment by taking the bait that is catching all the fish off of the guy’s line that is catching all the fish, and I give it to the guy that’s not catching any fish.
-I would then take the bait that is not catching any fish and I give it to the guy that was catching all the fish.
+On days when 1 guy catches 10 fish, and the other guy has caught none, I will sometimes experiment by taking the bait that is catching all the fish off of the guy’s line that is catching all the fish, and I will give it to the guy that’s not catching any fish.
+I will then take the bait that is not catching any fish, and I give it to the guy that was catching all the fish.